ElBowSpace/MainDev/docs/artifacts/m4_meetings_log.md

 ### Date: 10/05/2020
 ### Participants:
-* Undecided - Kevin Ritter
+* Test Engineer - Kevin Ritter
-* Undecided - Ben McEwen
+* Senior Coder Developer - Ben McEwen
-* Undecided - Angel Rivera
+* Project Manager - Angel Rivera
-* Undecided - Stephen Provost
+* Head Design Engineer - Stephen Provost
 ### Topics Discussed:
 * Discussed where we expect M4 to go.
 * Determined to ensure that accounts can be created and saved to the database.